 1. Popsicle Words

-This word game for kids is easy to set up.
-Simply write words across the 2 popsicle sticks of the same color and let kids match up the two halves of the sticks.
-Use colored sticks for young readers or one color to make it a bit more difficult.
+We’ll start off our list with a hands-on word game that’ll help your kiddos learn their sight words with manipulatives!
+Simply write words across the two popsicle sticks of the same color and let them match up the pairs.
+You can use different colored sticks for emerging readers or one color to make it a bit more difficult.

 2. DIY Wordle

 Wordle is the online word game that has taken the internet by storm.
-Create custom wordles for kids using words they know or might be learning at school.
-This DIY version is quick and easy to use and a favorite educational game among learners.
+Use this Wordle generator to create custom wordles for your kids using topic or spelling words that they know or might be learning at school.
+This DIY version is quick and easy to use and a favorite educational game among learners of any age.

 3. Stop the Bus

-This is a classic classroom game that can also be played at home with just a piece of paper.
-Kids get assigned a letter and must produce one word in each category starting with that letter.
-It is a game of speed so their language skills are truly out to the test and truly the easiest paper game to set up.
+This is a classic classroom game that can also be played with just a piece of paper and something to write with Your students will get assigned a letter and they have to come up with one word in each category that starts with that letter.
+It is a game of speed as they go up against the timer- putting their vocabulary skills to the test!

 4. Online Hangman